Skip to main content

 Here’s a sample sequence:

-• First email interaction: Ask for the prospect’s cell phone number
+• First email interaction: Ask for the prospect’s cell phone number.

-• First call: Ask the prospect to review a piece of content (and use HubSpot Sales Pro to track if they actually open it and how they interact with it)
+• First call: Ask the prospect to review a piece of content (and use HubSpot Sales Pro to track if they actually open it and how they interact with it).

-• Second call: Ask for access to power or insight into the decision maker
+• Second call: Ask for access to power or insight into the decision maker.

-• Demo: Ask them to set up a call with their company’s procurement team
+• Demo: Ask them to set up a call with their company’s procurement team.

-• Post-call with procurement: Close
+• Post-call with procurement: Close.

-Why Reps Struggle to Incrementally Close
+Why Reps Struggle with Incremental Closing

 If incremental closing is so effective, why isn’t every salesperson doing it?
 Many incorrectly believe their prospects will be turned off by their “demands.”
 But if you consistently provide value to buyers, making a small request won’t seem unreasonable or selfish.
 On the contrary, prospects typically recognize it’s in their best interests to work with you.